danielqxmd/pmid-citations-with-read/readme.txt

 == Screenshots ==

-1. The references block at the bottom of a blog post.
+1. The references listed at the bottom of a blog post.
-2. The PMID Citation Plus entry field above the update button.
+2. PMID Citations with Read entry field above the update button.
-3. A PubMed abstract with the location of the PMID indicated.
+3. Finding a PMID on PubMed.com
+4. Finding a PMID on ReadbyQxMD.com

 == Upgrade Notice ==